free things to do in New York City

 Discussion | Blink Your Eyes: Sekou Sundiata Revisited - Writer/Teacher/Artist/Activist Dialogue

 Sekou Sundiata was writer-in-residence and professor for 20 years.
-As an educator, he embraced multiple, contradictory identities and insisted on the integration of art, activism, and personal voice both as a critical citizen and engaged teacher.
+As an educator, he embraced multiple, more contradictory identities and insisted on the integration of art, activism, and personal voice both as a critical citizen and engaged teacher.
 This conversation will explore how he successfully crossed social, civic, and educational boundaries to "create dangerously."
 The panel discussion will be moderated by David Scobey, Executive Dean.
-Panelists include Julie Ellison, Professor of American Culture, English, and Art and Design at the University of Michigan; Richard Harper, Assistant Professor; Gladstone Fluney Hutchinson, Associate Professor of Economics at Lafayette College; and Brian Lewis, former student of Sundiata.
+Panelists include Julie Ellison, Professor of American Culture, English, and Art and Design at the University of Michigan; Richard Harper, Assistant Professor; Gladstone Fluney Hutchinson, Associate Professor of Economics at Lafayette College; and Brian Lewis, former student of Sundiata. less

 New York City, NY; NYC